yanchun628/Logseq/pages/MeetingWIthTommy.md

 	- next week president day
 - [[Mar 1st, 2022]]
 	- ruby -
-		- we have s staffing update in grading team
+		- we have s staffing update in grading team and here I'd like to intro